mikaelpatel/Arduino-Shell/README.md

 Shell allows application extension with a virtual member function, trap().
 The function is called when the current instruction could not be handled.
 The trap() function may parse any number of instructions.
-The backtick (aka grave accent) is reserved as an escape operation code.
+The underscore `_` reserved as an escape operation code.

 ## Example Scripts